ox-it/munki-staging/README.md

 # Introduction

-This is a script that utilises a Trello board to manage the promotion of Munki items through development to testing to production catalogs.
-You should make five lists on your Trello board:
+This is a script that utilises a Trello board to manage the promotion of Munki items through development to production and then, if desired to archival.
+You can use any number of steps between development and production, but by default the script will expect 3 Munki Catalogs:
+* development
+* testing
+* production
+and this introduction will focus on this example.
+Taking these catalogs as a basis, you would create 5 Trello boards:

 * To Development: Items placed in this list will be moved to the development catalog when the script next runs.
 * Development: Items in here are in the Development list.
 Do not place items directly in here, the script will manage the addition / removal of items to the list.